-The Georgia Tech Amateur Radio Club is located in the Electrical Engineering Building, on the campus of the Georgia Institute of Technology, located in NW Atlanta, GA.
-We operate a 2-Meter FM repeater, a 70cm DStar repeater and a shack of various HF, VHF, and UHF equipment.
-Our primary purpose is to provide a means for students of Georgia Tech to operate, but we are open to faculty, staff, and students.
+The Georgia Tech Amateur Radio Club is located in the Van Leer Building on the campus of the Georgia Institute of Technology, located in midtown Atlanta, GA.
+We operate a 2-meter FM repeater and a shack of various HF, VHF, and UHF equipment.
+Our primary purpose is to provide a means for students of Georgia Tech to operate, but we are open to all interested faculty, staff, and students.

 History of the Club

-The shack where the club keeps its equipment has moved all over campus.
-Sherman Banks, W4ATL, recently put together a map of these locations.
+The shack that the club calls home has moved all over campus.
+Sherman has put together a map of these locations.

 1985 Mexican Earthquake